 2. ABSN Term 2 & 3A and TBSN Semesters 2 & 3 students receive one and a half times (1.5x) the allotted time.

-The schedule of section offerings is reviewed to ensure that the duration and frequency of each section meets the minimum requirements for instruction as appropriate based on course type and credit hours earned.
-The Registrar’s Office conducts an audit of the scheduled contact hours prior to publishing the schedule of classes each term.
+The schedule of section offerings is reviewed to ensure that the duration and frequency of each class meet instructional standards appropriate to course type and credit hours earned.
+The Registrar’s Office conducts an audit of scheduled contact hours prior to publishing the class schedule each term.

 Hybrid and Online Equivalency